sai-klu123/ppo-ewc-otec-control/README.md

 ---

-## 🚀 What I Learned
+## 🚀 What We Learned

-This project helped me understand:
+This project helped us understand:

 * How AI systems behave in **dynamic real-world environments**
 * Why **model memory and retention** are critical